-In Fall 2018, I relocated to Washington DC to accept a position as Director of Buildings, Gardens, and Grounds at Tudor Place Historic House and Garden in Georgetown.
+In summer 2018, I relocated to Washington DC to accept a position as Director of Buildings, Gardens, and Grounds at Tudor Place Historic House and Garden in Georgetown.
 In this role I oversee all initiatives related to horticulture, historic preservation, facilities, capital projects, and security.
 This position truly meets my main career goal of enjoying a leadership role at a cultural institution.

 My personal mission and purpose is rooted in three essentials tenets: